JonathanJustavino/quic-benchmark/README.md

 | **Raw Application data** | 39 | 39 |
 | **Overhead** (Σ Bytes transmitted in total) - (Raw Application data) | 2589 - 39 = 2550 | 4141 - 39 = 4102 |

-In conclusion, QUIC is transmitting more data than TCP+TLS for transmitting the same application data - QUIC uses roughly 2x the overhead of TCP+TLS to transmit the 46 Byte mesage "I am the client sending you a message" from client to server.
+In conclusion, QUIC is transmitting more data than TCP+TLS for transmitting the same application data - QUIC uses roughly 2x the overhead of TCP+TLS to transmit the 46 Byte message "I am the client sending you a message" from client to server.
 QUIC uses roughly 1/3 more data than TCP+TLS during the handshake.
 This difference is not because the long header is used: The padding in the first packet/Client initial that is embedded after the "TLS Client hello" has a size of **921 Bytes**, consisting of zeros.
 This is necessary due to technical and security reasons:

 IETF documentation [Padding](https://tools.ietf.org/html/draft-ietf-quic-transport-27#page-111) states: